EIN 86-0072608

 Program areas at Phoenix Art Museum

-2) education and community engagement: the Museum's education and community engagement team develops, implements, and oversees education programs and arts-engagement events and experiences for a wide range of audiences.
+Education and community engagement: the Museum's education and community engagement team develops, implements, and oversees education programs and arts-engagement events and experiences for a wide range of audiences.
 The Museum's library preserves and develops an extensive collection of art-related scholarly and rare publications.
-The library is open to staff and the public for research and enjoyment.
-In fy22, the Museum engaged more than 47,000 community members through on-site arts engagement programs, including docent-led tours for adults and school groups, senior coffee socials for members 65 and older, storytime in the gallery sessions for visitors 0-5 years old and their caregivers, and weekly mindfulness sessions presented in collaboration with hospice of the valley.
+The library is open to staff and the public for research and enjoyment.in fy23, the Museum engaged more than 54,000 community members through on-site arts engagement programs, including docent-led tours for adults and school groups, senior coffee socials for members 65 and older, storytime in the gallery sessions for visitors 0-5 years old and their caregivers, and other intergenerational programming.
+The Museum also engaged more than 77,000 free-access visitors through after hours, first fridays, family fundays, pay-what-you-wish wednesdays, and other voluntary-donation periods.

 Who funds Phoenix Art Museum